eriqande/mega-non-model-wgs-snakeflow/README.md

 nodes) you have to clone this repository and then download the pseudo-genome used for the included test data set (in `.test`).

-You must have Snakemake (version &gt; 6.0) in the active environment.
+You must have Snakemake in the active environment.
+I am currently developing and testing this with snakemake 7.7.0.

 In short, here are the steps to install and run the `.test`.